My cart 0

 Off-Label Longevity Dosing Protocol — What the Research Community Uses

-Important disclaimer: The following describes dosing protocols discussed in the longevity medicine literature and used by some Canadian physicians and researchers.
+Disclaimer: The following describes dosing protocols discussed in the longevity medicine literature and used by some Canadian physicians.
 This is entirely off-label — rapamycin is not approved by Health Canada for longevity or anti-aging use.
 Always consult a physician before starting rapamycin for any indication.

-Why intermittent dosing?
-Continuous daily dosing at transplant doses (2–5 mg/day) produces sustained mTORC2 inhibition leading to insulin resistance, dyslipidaemia, and immunosuppression — side effects that are acceptable in transplant patients because the alternative is organ rejection, but are unacceptable for healthy adults.
-Intermittent once-weekly dosing produces transient mTORC1 inhibition sufficient to activate autophagy and potentially slow cellular aging, while allowing mTORC2 to recover between doses — dramatically reducing metabolic side effects.
+Continuous daily dosing at transplant doses (2–5 mg/day) produces sustained mTORC2 inhibition, leading to insulin resistance, dyslipidaemia, and clinically significant immunosuppression.
+These side effects are acceptable when the alternative is organ rejection — but are unacceptable for healthy adults.
+Intermittent once-weekly dosing produces transient mTORC1 inhibition sufficient to activate autophagy, while allowing mTORC2 to fully recover between doses — dramatically reducing metabolic side effects.

 Drug Interactions — Critical Safety Information